vasizaf/Hotel-Booking-Data-Analysis/README.md

 * Computer Engineering and Informatics Department (CEID), University of Patras

 ---
-*Note: This project demonstrates the ability to build data-driven GUI applications and manage SQL pipelines via Python.*
+*Note: This project is for educational purposes and demonstrates the ability to build data-driven GUI applications and manage SQL pipelines via Python.*